 Approval times depend on funds availability in your area.

-Some Georgia counties have home repair and government grant programs and most major cities also have similar help for homeowners.
+Georgia’s counties have approved home repair and government grant programs and most major cities also have similar help for homeowners.
+Cities and counties received over $122M ($82M CDGB + $42M HOME) last fiscal year to help residents with various programs.

 If you don’t see your county or city below you should contact it directly and ask them if the city have a home repair program.